GiovanniBottone/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Project Overview
 The purpose of this project was to assist management by creating two tables focusing on retiring employees and who can replace them.
-Table one, https://github.com/GiovanniBottone/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv , determined the number of retiring employees per title, while table two, https://github.com/GiovanniBottone/Pewlett-Hackard-Analysis/blob/main/Data/Membership_Eligibility.csv , focused on identifying employees who are eligible to participate in a mentorship program.
+Table one, which can be seen at  https://github.com/GiovanniBottone/Pewlett-Hackard-Analysis/blob/main/Data/retiring_titles.csv , determined the number of retiring employees per title, while table two, which can be seen at https://github.com/GiovanniBottone/Pewlett-Hackard-Analysis/blob/main/Data/Membership_Eligibility.csv , focused on identifying employees who are eligible to participate in a mentorship program.
 This information helped management prepare for the “silver tsunami” as many employees reach retirement age.

 ## Results
 •	1/3rd of retiring employees are Senior Engineers, 64% of retiring employees are either Senior Engineers (33%) or Senior Staff (31%.)